Goldfire711/sms-tools/README.md

 sms-tools has several small tools made for 120 Shines TAS:

 - Spin: Visualize Mario's directions and stick directions like a compass.
-- Object Viewer: Display objects' coordinates and other values on current map.
+- Object Viewer: Display objects' coordinates and other values.
 - Map Viewer: Show coins and other items on 2D Map.
 Currently available only for Pinna's Beach.
-- Fluff Manipulator: Search for RNGs that generate fluffs in the specified area; Show current fluffs (and other items) on 2D Map.
+- Fluff Manipulator: Search for RNGs that generate fluffs in the specified area.
+Show current fluffs (and other items) on 2D Map.

 Currently available only on JP1.0.